galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 >    - *"Select analysis mode"*: `1.Simple Illumina mode`
 >    - *"BAM sorting mode"*: `Sort by read names  (i.e., the QNAME field) `
 >
-> 4. Rename the output as `BAM reverse`
+> 2. Rename the output as `BAM reverse`
 >
+> We will now merge the forward and reverse alignments into one Bam file.
+>
-> 5. {% tool [Filter and merge](toolshed.g2.bx.psu.edu/repos/iuc/bellerophon/bellerophon/1.0+galaxy1) %} chimeric reads from Arima Genomics with the following parameters:
+> 3. {% tool [Filter and merge](toolshed.g2.bx.psu.edu/repos/iuc/bellerophon/bellerophon/1.0+galaxy1) %} chimeric reads from Arima Genomics with the following parameters:
 >    - {% icon param-file %} *"First set of reads"*: `BAM forward`
 >    - {% icon param-file %} *"Second set of reads"*: `BAM  reverse`
 >
-> 6. Rename it as `BAM Hi-C reads`
+> 4. Rename it as `BAM Hi-C reads`
 {: .hands_on}

 ## Generate initial Hi-C contact map